 Can two people on PhD stipend apply for a mortgage together?

 Yes.
-There are stipend mortgages available even when two people are buying together and all their income is from stipend.
+There are stipend mortgages available even when two people are buying together on a joint application and all their income is from stipend.

-You’ll both be able to be on the mortgage and own the home together.
+You’ll both be able to be on a joint mortgage and own the home together.
 You don’t need to be married or even in a relationship, you could purchase with a friend or relative.

 How much can you borrow with a stipend mortgage?